 General comments

-ICC members appreciate the reaffirmation that companies should be able to structure as they fit, including any restructuring to better meet the requirements of Amount B. This will allow for a more level playing field, so that application of Amount B does not depend on coincidence of how a company had previously organised its operations.
-However, confusion arise from the comment raising concerns on artificial restructuring, More clarity would be welcomed on what is the point of concern, given that open-ended anti-abuse provisions will only create more disputes around the scope.
+ICC members appreciate the reaffirmation that companies should be able to structure as they fit, including any restructuring better to meet the requirements of Amount B. This will allow for a more level playing field, so that application of Amount B does not depend on coincidence of how a company had previously organised its operations.
+However, confusion arises from the comment raising concerns on artificial restructuring.
+Consequently, it is unclear whether the current versions of the rules would imply that any attempt to split activity or alter operations should or should not be included in scope as it will be treated as an artificial reorganisation.
+More clarity would be welcomed on what is the point of concern, given that open-ended anti-abuse provisions will only create more disputes around the scope.

 Section 7 Tax Certainty (p.34)